 Question: Can you tell me what the key features of SharePoint are?

-Example: “There are four key features of SharePoint.
-These are Communities, Content, Search, and Insights.
+Example: “There are four key features of SharePoint which are communities, content, search, and insights.
 Communities enable collaboration between users.
 Content is the information the users store and exchange within the application.
 Search allows users to find both content and other users.
 Insights help users find the specific information they are searching for.
 Insight is also known as Performance Point Services.
 Combined, all of these features enable users to make better, more informed decisions.”

 Question: What are the minimum hardware requirements for SharePoint?

-Explanation: This is another general question, which the interviewer is using to dig deeper into your knowledge of SharePoint.
+Explanation: This is another general question which the interviewer is using to dig deeper into your knowledge of SharePoint.
 Interviews usually start with open-ended general questions and then evolve to more specific operational and technical questions.

 Example: “Like most applications, SharePoint has very specific minimum hardware requirements to run effectively.
-The basic hardware requirements are a 64-bit processor with four-cores and 2.5 GHz minimum per core: 4 GB of RAM for developer or evaluation use, and 8 GB for a single server, and multiple server farm installation for production use.
+The basic hardware requirements are a 64-bit processor with four cores and 2.5 GHz minimum per core, 4 GB of RAM for developer or evaluation use and 8 GB for a single server, and multiple server farm installation for production use.
 The hard disk needs to have at least 80 GB for installation.”

 Question: What are Windows SharePoint Services?